 If a party does not comply with a Court order then steps may need to be taken to enforce it.
 A number of options may be available depending on the terms of the order.
 Please see our Guide to Enforcement for further details.

 If a party wishes to appeal a decision or judgment and did not ask for permission to do so at the original hearing (or their request was refused), then they will need to obtain permission from the Court to appeal.
 Regardless of whether permission has already been granted, a form called an Appellant’s Notice must be filed at Court.

 Where permission has not already been granted, or where permission has been granted but a time limit has not been set, the Appellant’s Notice must be filed within 21 days of the date of the decision being appealed.
 The Court in which you must issue your appeal will depend on the level of the judge who made the original decision, and the nature of the order you wish to appeal.
 Depending on the circumstances, an appeal may be heard in a County Court, the High Court, the Court of Appeal, or the Supreme Court.

-A party will have to pay a fee when he appeals, and if he loses the appeal he may be ordered to pay the other party’s costs.
+A party will have to pay a fee when they appeals, and if they loses the appeal they may be ordered to pay the other party’s costs.
 Permission to appeal will only be given if the Court considers that the appeal would have a real prospect of success or there is some other compelling reason why the appeal should be heard.

 Our experienced lawyers regularly represent clients in litigation.

 If you have any questions about this guide or any other matters please do not hesitate to contact one of the following members of our Dispute Resolution Team at [email protected] or contact our Head of Department:

 DD: +44 (0)20 7551 7792 | Tel: +44 (0)20 7551 7777 | Mob: +44 (0)7891 143 718